Dollar bills and coins for tip or gratuity

 Photograph ©2016 by Brian Cohen.

-Doing Expense Reports Was Never Bad for Me — Until it Took its Toll…
+Completing Expense Reports Was Never Bad for Me — Until it Took its Toll…

-I never minded doing expense reports to be reimbursed for expenses incurred during business trips, as the instructions to complete them were usually straightforward to me — even though there was the occasional disagreement as to what expenses were allowed and which ones were not.
+I never minded completing expense reports to be reimbursed for expenses incurred during business trips, as the instructions to complete them were usually straightforward to me — even though there was the occasional disagreement as to what expenses were allowed and which ones were not.
 They were usually resolved in a matter of a few minutes.
 Controllers of corporations knew by experience that they could trust the expense reports which I submitted — especially as I do not drink alcoholic beverages and therefore never attempted to submit those as expenses.

-The aforementioned company had a bizarre policy which to this day I still do not understand: receipts were required to be taped on sheets of paper before being stapled to — and submitted with — the expense report.
+This topic reminds me of an incident which I will never forget when I worked for a company years ago — at which I can laugh now but was quite ludicrous and irritating at the time.
+That particular company had a bizarre policy which to this day I still do not understand: receipts were required to be taped on sheets of paper before being stapled to — and submitted with — the expense report.
 Perhaps it was to keep things neater or to not lose smaller receipts.
 Regardless, that process added a significant amount of extra time to complete the expense report — as well as a full tape dispenser nearby.
 No other company for which I worked had that requirement — but I digress.

 One day, the controller of the company walked over to my cubicle to discuss a discrepancy with an expense report I submitted.